 We utilize an annual reporting schedule comprised of four three-month quarters, with an annual accounting period ending on December 31.
 Our quarterly periods end on March 31, June 30, September 30 and December 31.
-The financial results presented herein include activity for the years ended December 31, 2011 and 2010.
+The financial results presented herein include activity for the three months ended March 31, 2012 and 2011.

-This financial report includes information required in accordance with Article 5:25c in conjunction with 5:25v of the FSA (and the regulations promulgated there under) and contains a discussion on the material events and transactions which relate to the period from January 1, 2011 through February 10, 2012.
+This financial report includes information required in accordance with Article 5:25c in conjunction with 5:25v of the FSA (and the regulations promulgated thereunder) and contains a discussion on the material events and transactions which relate to the period from January 1, 2012 through May 7, 2012.
 Other than discussed in this financial report, there have been no other material events or transactions during this period which have impacted the financial position of AP Alternative Assets or its group companies.